nolar/looptime/README.md

 Another (straightforward) approach is to not mock the low-level routines, but to spend the real-world time, just in short bursts as hard-coded in the test.
-Not only it makes the whole test-suite slower, it also brings the execution time close to the values where the code overhead affects the timing and makes it difficult to assert on the coroutine's pure time.
+Not only it makes the whole test-suite slower, it also brings the execution time close to the values where the code overhead or measurement errors affect the timing, which makes it difficult to assert on the coroutine's pure time.

 ## Solution